Tristanovsk/grs/README.md

 ## Getting Started

 ## Installation on TREX (CNES)
-1. First install s2driver from https://gitlab.cnes.fr/waterquality/io/s2driver following the README instruction.
+1. First install GRSdriver from https://gitlab.cnes.fr/waterquality/io/GRSdriver following the README instruction.
 You should have now a conda environment called grs_cnes up.

 2. First clone the repository (from https or ssh):